Flag

 Sanctions

-Azerbaijan, as a UN member, must adhere to sanctions imposed by the United Nations to maintain international peace and security.
-The UN Security Council has established 31 sanctions regimes since 1966, which include various measures such as economic sanctions and arms embargoes, with a focus on protecting the rights of those targeted.
-Currently, there are 15 ongoing sanctions regimes aimed at political settlements, nuclear non-proliferation, and counter-terrorism, managed by a sanctions committee.
+Azerbaijan, as a UN member, must adhere to sanctions imposed by the UN Security Council, which are designed to maintain international peace and security without armed force.
+Since 1966, the Security Council has established 31 sanctions regimes, including economic sanctions and targeted measures like arms embargoes and travel bans, with a focus on the rights of those affected by these sanctions.

 Economy

-Azerbaijan's economy is heavily reliant on oil and gas, which contribute approximately 90% of export revenues and over half of the state budget.
-In 2023, the economy grew by 1.1%, while inflation rose to 8.8% year-on-year, with forecasts predicting a decrease to 5.3% in 2024.
-The government is actively pursuing economic diversification by targeting non-oil sectors such as agriculture, tourism, and renewable energy.
+Azerbaijan's economy is heavily reliant on oil and gas, which constitute about 90% of its export revenue and over half of the state budget.
+In 2023, the economy grew by 1.1%, while inflation reached 8.8% year-on-year.
+The government is working to diversify the economy by targeting non-oil sectors such as agriculture, tourism, ICT, and transportation, alongside significant investments in renewable energy.

 Buy Full Azerbaijan Report